 2018 was an exciting year.
 I bought the bike I had dreamt about since its release back in 2015.
 I thought it time to do a write up about the R1, with me being a Yamaha R1 owner for the past year.

 The word game changer, I hate it.
 I find it an overused term.
 Everything new gets brandished a game-changer.
-Describing the Yamaha R1, as a game-changer is the correct term.
+However describing the Yamaha R1, as a game-changer is the correct term.
 It has repeatedly changed the game with each evolution since its initial debut in 1998.

 Yamaha needed something new to take on the class-leading Honda Fireblade.
 The Thunderace was the closest offering in the Yamaha range.
 Sadly the ace was too heavy to develop into a fully fledged sports bike.
 Yamaha developed both a new engine and new chassis simultaneously to cut down the development time.
 The new creation only had one goal, to beat the pesky Fireblade.
 This sparked the 1000cc superbike craze we know today.